Master of Nursing

 Prerequisites

 The first step in applying to the program is to understand the prerequisites.
-There are nine prerequisites for the Master of Nursing program, and you must have five completed by the application deadline.
+There are nine prerequisites for the Master of Nursing program, and you must have five completed for your application to be considered.
 Learn more on our Prerequisites page

 Curriculum and practicum experiences